qpython-android/qpython/qpython-docs/source/en/callqpyapiinapp.rst

-How to run QPython script in your application ?
+How to call QPython script in your application?
 =====================================================
 You could call QPython to run some script or python code in your app